 The I-9 form is the Employment Eligibility Verification Form required by the Department of Homeland Security (DHS) to verify identity and eligibility to work.
 All employees must complete this form and provide valid original identifications.
 The student staff member must complete the I-9 form before they begin working.
 More information about the I-9 form is available on the U.S. Citizenship and Immigration Services website at http://www.uscis.gov/i-9.

-Page 9 of the I-9 form has lists (A, B, and C) of the various acceptable documents.
+U.S. Citizenship and Immigration Services has provided lists (A, B, and C) of the various acceptable documents.
 You may present any one document from List A for examination, but the most commonly used is a U.S. Passport.
 If you do not have a passport (or any other document from list A) you will need to present two documents, one each from Lists B and C. The most commonly used documents in this scenario are, from List B, a Driver's License plus from List C, a Social Security Card or a Birth Certificate.

 Photocopies are not acceptable.
 Original documents must be presented.
 A certified copy of a birth certificate is acceptable.